Rules

 Payment

-Online payment is handled through PayPal.
-You do not need a PayPal account to pay.
-You can pay through PayPal using a credit card without creating a PayPal account.
+Online payment is handled through Film Freeway.
+You can pay through using a credit card without creating a PayPal account.

 Categories